Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 Has it ever happened to you that you’re able to remember exactly what a word means when you see it/hear it, but then when it comes to actually write/say it, you simply can’t?!
 Well, both these two things have their own designations:

-Recognition: the ability to see a term, compare it to information stored in your memory, and identify what it represents.
+Recognition: the ability to see a concept, compare it to information stored in your memory, and identify what it represents.
 In language learning, this is what people call as passive vocabulary.

-Recall: the ability to retrieve information from your brain without a clue and be able to produce the correct term for it.
+Recall: the ability to retrieve information from your brain without an external clue and be able to produce the correct concept for it.
 In language learning, this what people call as active vocabulary.

 Being able to identify a friend by their face is recognition, but being able to remember how their face looks like is recall.